Zudoku

 git clone https://github.com/kraftcloud/examples cd examples/tyk/

 Make sure to log into KraftCloud by setting your token and a metro close to you.
-We use fra0 (Frankfurt, 🇩🇪) in this guide:
+This guide uses fra (Frankfurt, 🇩🇪):

-# Set KraftCloud access token export UKC_TOKEN=token # Set metro to Frankfurt, DE export UKC_METRO=fra0
+# Set KraftCloud access token export UKC_TOKEN=token # Set metro to Frankfurt, DE export UKC_METRO=fra

-When done, invoke the following command to deploy this application on KraftCloud:
+When done, invoke the following command to deploy this app on KraftCloud:

 kraft cloud compose up